cfware/fastify-babel/README.md

 A `RegExp` object used to match the `Content-Type` header.
 Only replies with matching header will be processed by babel.
 Default `/javascript/`.

+### `maskError`

+Setting this to `false` will allow the full error message to be displayed.
+By default errors are masked to prevent disclosure of server details.

 ## Running tests

 Tests are provided by xo and ava.